cabgithub/orbit/README.md

 - if a box is at the top left of the window the x scale, y scale and corresponding effect are at 0%; if a box is at the bottom right of the window the x scale, y scale and corresponding effect are at 100%
 - if a box is at the bottom left of the window, the x scale and corresponding effect are at 0%; and the y scale
   and corresponding effect are at 100%

+Saturday, January 16, 2016
+- added touch events and reduced boundaries on x plane
+- tested on iPhone 6S Plus Safari

+Tuesday, January 12, 2016
+- tested in contemporary desktop versions of Chrome, Edge, Explorer, Safari, and Firefox